yixinyi/conversation-organizer/README.md

 # ChatGPT Conversation Organizer

-This tool converts your official ChatGPT `conversations.json` export into individual Markdown (`.md`) files suitable for use with [Obsidian](https://obsidian.md/), where plugins like Dataview and Smart Connections offer better organization and search than the native ChatGPT app or web interface.
+This tool converts conversation exports (ChatGPT and Grok) into individual Markdown (`.md`) files suitable for use with [Obsidian](https://obsidian.md/), where plugins like Dataview and Smart Connections offer better organization and search than the native chat interfaces.

 ---